Claire Schapira

-Claire Schapira (born 19 January 1946) is a French harpsichordist, pianist and composer.
+Claire Schapira (born 19 January 1946 in Paris) is a French harpsichordist, pianist and composer.

-Biography

-Born in Paris, Schapira studied piano, harpsichord, musical theater and composition, graduating from the Schola Cantorum de Paris.
+He studied piano, harpsichord, musical theater and composition, graduating from the Schola Cantorum de Paris.
 She was a resident at the Villa Medici in Rome and served an internship at Ircam.
 She received a grant from the French Ministry of Culture in 1985 to write the opera La Partition de sable.
 Her work has been performed internationally.